takoeight0821/dotfiles/README.md

 The setup script will:
 - Create symbolic links for all dotfiles
-- Backup any existing files before overwriting
+- Backup any existing files before overwriting (force mode is default)
 - Create a local configuration file from the template

 ### Setup Script Options